crateio/distutils2/docs/source/new_commands.rst

 The ``upload_docs`` command has the following options:

 ``--upload-dir``
     The directory to be uploaded to the repository.
+The default value is ``docs`` in project root.

 ``--show-response``
     Display the full response text from server; this is useful for debugging